ljsinclair/featurebase-docs/index.md

 ---
-title: Welcome to FeatureBase help
+title: FeatureBase help home
 layout: home
+has_children: false
+nav_order: 1
+has_toc: false
 ---

+# Welcome to FeatureBase help
+{: .no_toc }

 FeatureBase Help contains high level overviews of software functionality, plus procedural documentation for FeatureBase Cloud and the self-managed Community edition.

+{% include /docs/page-toc.md %}

 ## What is FeatureBase?